lotkey/Libraries/C#/Unity/Resources/Lotkey Libraries/README.md

  - Positive floating point number
  - Default value is *0.0*
  - Controls how much the pitch is randomized from the base pitch (in semitones)
- - Random pitch is selected from *[base pitch - random pitch range, base pitch + random pitch range]*
+ - Random pitch is selected from *["Pitch" - "RandomPitchRange", "Pitch" + "RandomPitchRange"]*

  ## Adding an Entry